bio-ontology-research-group/DeepViral/README.md

 to obtain the confidence intervals and mean ranks.

 ### Directories
-./rf and ./rcnn: implementation of Doc2Vec + RF and RCNN on our dataset for the results in Table 1.
+#### ./rf and ./rcnn:
+Implementation of Doc2Vec + RF and RCNN on our dataset for the results in Table 1.
 Similarly to the above, the results can be reproduced by
 ```
 python3 rf.py/rcnn.py <option> data/julia_embed_cleaned.txt <tid>
 ```

+#### ./compare_denovo:
-./compare_denovo: the code for running DeepViral and RCNN on the DeNovo dataset for Supplementary Table 1.
+The code for running DeepViral and RCNN on the DeNovo dataset for Supplementary Table 1.
 To reproduce the results, run
 ```
 python3 compare_denovo_deepviral/rcnn.py <option> ../data/julia_embed_cleaned.txt